 These studies involve monthly and biannual water monitoring procedures.

 Our initial water monitoring work was done to gather baseline data for the major streams in the northern part of Venango County.
 The project started as a partnership between the Environmental Alliance for Senior Involvement (EASI) and DEPs Citizen Volunteer Monitoring Program (CVMP).
 The goal was to protect our streams from non-point source pollution.

 Run off from farms, barn yard, golf courses and septic system leaks were anticipated sources.
 Algae blooms and fish kills were the anticipated problems.
 Acid mine drainage was also something we thought would be common.
 Since the area had working refineries, we also expected organic chemical pollution problems for some streams.
 Therefore our chemical monitoring involved testing for nitrates and phosphates from fertilizer and animal waste, sulfates, pH and conductance for detection of mine drainage and more general tests for dissolved oxygen and alkalinity.
 After years of testing on 14 streams we have accumulated a good set of baseline data.
 You can access the data from the table below or the Data Files link in the Water Monitoring menu.

 Chemical testing is done using Hach color comparison and Hach Colorimeter test kits.

 Each month volunteers conduct on site monitoring of pH and conductance using hand held meters.
 A sample of stream water is tested for the amount of dissolved oxygen (DO).
 Air and Water temperature and flow rates are measured and a water sample is collected for later analysis using a Hach kit to test for nitrate, phosphate, sulfate and alkalinity.

-Data collected is entered into a database that can be accessed at Google Docs by all interested persons.
+Data collected is entered into a database that can be accessed at Google Drive by all interested persons.
 See the chart at the bottom of this page for links

 A Habitat Assessment survey is used to compare the stream channel and riparian zone to standards to obtain a habitat index.